 These aren't technically a scar in the same way the above are, but they usually fall under this umbrella when discussing acne.
-According to the most widely accepted standard grading scale of acne, pigmentation issues are considered "macular," or the most mild form.
-These are surface-level stains where the pigment of the skin is altered due to inflammation—essentially when skin is inflamed, it can trigger or halt pigment production.
+According to the most widely accepted standard grading scale of acne9, pigmentation issues are considered "macular," or the most mild form.
+These are surface-level stains where the pigment of the skin is altered due to inflammation10—essentially when skin is inflamed, it can trigger or halt pigment production.
 Hyperpigmentation on pale skin tones often appears red or pink, while darker skin tones usually appear brown or black.
 "The pigment then sits there until the body clears it out or it is exfoliated off," says Fenton.
 Hypopigmentation appears lighter than the rest of the skin.

 How can you treat these marks?